atoy40/esemesejs/README.md

   -d '{"priority": 2, "recipient": "0699999999", "content": "helloworld"}' \
   http://localhost:8888/sendsms
 ```
-The SMS is then added to a queue and the reponse (HTTP 200) will contains a JSON object with the id keyc which can be use to retrieve SMS status.
+The SMS is then added to a queue and the reponse (HTTP 200) will contains a JSON object with the id key which can be use to retrieve SMS status later.
 If an error occurs (bad parameters or key), a HTTP error code will be send with a JSON object containing the error key.
 Example :
 ```{"id":"560e5475d24c09ec2aa9c2df"}```